Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

-Heiner convincingly argues that for big C-D gaps an agent will generally over time perform more effectively and efficiently by following simple rules rather than attempting to maximize.
+There are many ways in which one can frame criticisms against those assumptions, and explain how we should deal with the boundedness of human rationality: decision problems in the real world are always potentially too complex, making it prohibitive and practically impossible to perform maximization over all possible alternatives.
+Heuristics, rules and procedures emerge as a natural response of the agent to unpredictable errors in selecting the best solution. \Gio{Amongst the authors working on this subject,} \citet{Heiner1983} identifies the root of this general phenomenon in the gap between an agent's competence at solving a problem and the difficulty of a decision problem in an environment, called the \emph{C-D gap}.
+Heiner convincingly argues that for big C-D gaps an agent will generally perform more effectively and efficiently over time by following simple rules rather than attempting to maximize.
 A good chess player will for instance tend towards playing specific routine openings to capitalize on his experience in the types of games that develop from those openings, and get more creative in the middle and late game, even though standard interpretations of rationality would suggest that the best move becomes easier to guess late in the game as complexity decreases.
 In social settings this tends to result in institutionalization of social interactions, as the actors involved all perform better if the interactions are predictable to the extent they can be.
 There are for instance a number of valid ways to conclude a sales transaction, but a supermarket will accommodate only one of them to structure interactions and reduce the cognitive load imposed on participants.
 The result is that agent engages in a kind of \emph{ecological niche construction} \citep{Bardone2011}, associating relatively simple sets of rules to social roles he might play in interactions with an environment, dependent on what model he chooses for that environment.